 Intermittent Fasting Food List can guide you with your food choices to make you fully prepared before fasting.
-With the growing concern about health being greater than ever, many people have started experimenting diets and exercises.
+With the growing concern about health being greater than ever, many people have started experimenting with diets and exercises.
 Intermittent fasting is a diet that does not require counting calories, focusing on different types of food or even cooking.
-There are several variants out there but here is what you need to know in order to start trying intermittent fasting today.
+There are several variants out there but here is what you need to know to start trying intermittent fasting today.
 For starters, you need to consume between 500 and 600 calories a day (for men) or around 400 calories for women.
 You should stick to normal food, except that you’ll need to cut down on fat and avoid sugar.
 You can also reduce your caloric intake even further if you only eat between 200-400 calories at most three times a day.
-All in all, you’re probably lose around 1-2 pounds per week.
+All in all, you probably lose around 1-2 pounds per week.

 Check out intermittent fasting cappuccino.